Reduction type of smooth quartics: Geometric Invariant Theory and characterization of potentially good quartic reduction

-As both sides are projective schemes over $T$ and the morphism induces a bijection on the geometric points because Theorem~\ref{theorem4}(\ref{quot}), it is a finite bijective morphism.
 This is an isomorphism if $T\to S$ is flat \cite[p.
-271]{Se}, or if $R$ is a field of characteristic $0$: \cite[Chap.
-1, Thm 1.1]{mumford-fogarty}.
-In particular, let $s\in S(k)$ be a geometric point.
-Then we get a finite bijective, and hence homeomorphic, morphism of projective schemes over $k$:
+271]{Se}.
+In general, this morphism induces a bijection on the geometric points by Theorem~\ref{theorem4}(\ref{quot}).
+If both sides are projective schemes over $T$ (e.g. $S, T$ are both excellent), then the morphism is {projective \cite[Corollary 3.3.32(e)]{liu-book}, hence finite \cite[Corollary 4.4.7]{liu-book} and bijective.
+In particular, if $R$ is excellent, then for any geometric point $s\in S(k)$ we get a finite bijective, and hence homeomorphic, morphism of projective schemes over $k$: